andOlga/umineko-catbox-english/README.md

 My intent is for UCE to be the "perfect", definitive way of experiencing Umineko in English, short of an official release by Entergram.
 Should that happen, this project will be taken down in favour of the official release.
 However, Entergram's track record with English releases is non-existent, and licensing Umineko for the West would be a nightmare, so the probability of that happening is abysmally close to zero.

 This is a lofty goal.
 However, having the power of the actual console release at my fingertips, I no longer have to build something that sort of kind of *feels* like the console version of Umineko.
 Instead, I have the real, authentic thing here to cut open, tear apart and sew back together.
 This means that once the actual text insertion work is complete, there will be nothing left to do -- no possible improvements to make.

-## Progress

-This patch is a work in progress.

-Currently, the "main" content (stuff that was present in all previous releases of Umineko, i.e. Episodes 1-8 and their respective open and hidden tea parties) is translated, but untested.

-The bonus content has not been touched yet and I'll get around to it when I finish testing and tweaking the main episodes.

-None of the UI has been translated yet.
-The menus are in Japanese.
-Some of the CGs have Japanese text on them.
-TIPS and character descriptions are in Japanese.

-This will be addressed later.

-Additionally, line breaks are "weird" in the currently-translated episodes.
-This is being worked on as well.

 ## Applying the patch